Constantia Maxwell Scholarship (for LL.M only)

 Government of Ireland International Education Scholarship (GOI-IES)

-The Government of Ireland International Education Scholarship (GOI-IES) programme supports high-calibre international students who wish to study at master’s or PhD level in Ireland.
+The Government of Ireland International Education Scholarship (GOI-IES) programme supports high-calibre international students who have a domicile of origin in a World Bank classified Low or Lower-Middle Income Country and wish to study at postgraduate level in Ireland.
 The programme is funded by the Government of Ireland in partnership with Irish higher education institutions and managed by the Higher Education Authority.
 Under the initiative, 60 scholarships are awarded each year for one year of full-time study at master’s or PhD level.

 Students who are successful will receive: